jcbalcita/GoodRecords/README.md

       <button onClick={handleDelete(review.id)}>Delete</button>
     </div>;
 ```
 The Review Item component is passed a prop, properly bound to its parent, that allows it to change the state of its parent.
-This is how the "Edit" button in the Review Item component is able to re-render the review from the existing review to the edit review form.
-Once its parent component rerenders, the `componentWilLReceiveProps` function changes the parent component's edit state to false, displaying the edited review and removing the form.
+This is how the "Edit" button in the Review Item component is able to re-render the existing review into the edit review form.
+Once its parent component rerenders, the parent component's `componentWilLReceiveProps` function its edit state to false, displaying the edited review and removing the form.

 #### Add to list